Asset Allocation 5 Years From Retirement

 The idea is to know your accumulation asset allocation and understand your target pre-retirement asset allocation.
 Then, over time, increase the fixed income/bond allocation to reach the target allocation.

-You can do this all at once: selling equities and buying fixed income.
+You can do this immediately: selling equities and buying fixed income.
 Or, you can do this over time through rebalancing.
 Or, stop re-investing dividends and instead re-balance into fixed income.

 Another way to de-risk your portfolio over time is to change the investments with your new money.
 However, one should almost always dollar cost average new money into equities and buy fixed-income assets rather than stocks during your transition phase.